MaxITService/OneClickPrompts/code-notes.md

 Profiles are explicitly excluded.
 Keys under currentProfile and profiles.* remain owned by their existing logic.

++- Popup loadProfiles ensures the default profile is created before listing profiles and falls back to the current profile name when none are returned, preventing an empty selector on first load.

 ## New Module

 1) modules/service-worker-auxiliary-state-store.js